ropensci/roweb3/content/blog/2026-01-09-devguide-release-1.0.0/index.md

 Find more about the awesome Portuguese translation project, initiated and powered by our Lusophone members in our [blog post](/blog/2025/11/25/translation-devguide-pt/).

-Note that our [babelquarto package](https://docs.ropensci.org/babelquarto/) to render multilingual Quarto books or websites was recently [peer-reviewed](https://github.com/ropensci/software-review/issues/720) by Ella Kaye and João Granja-Correia.
+The translation project and ongoing multilingual maintenance uses our [babelquarto package](https://docs.ropensci.org/babelquarto/) to render multilingual Quarto books and websites.
+It was recently [peer-reviewed](https://github.com/ropensci/software-review/issues/720) by Ella Kaye and João Granja-Correia.

 We're actively working on our [babeldown package](https://docs.ropensci.org/babeldown/) to create and update translations using the DeepL API.